bcneng/website/content/netiquette.md

 #### Best practices

 - Be specific when selecting in which channel to post, we don't want #offtopic-random to become a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).
 - Use threads when possible to keep the conversations organized.
+Don't send your replies to the channel unless there is a change of topic in the thread.
 - Pasting a random link sometimes does not add much value.
 Consider explaining why you did it.
 - Consider removing the link previews.
 - Use [reactions](https://slack.com/intl/en-es/help/articles/202931348-Use-emoji-and-reactions) to give a quick feedback.
 Writing _haha_, _jaja_, _XDDD_ or _lol_ does not contribute much.